Definition of Patent Law

 Terms to Know

-● Application: The collection of documents which must be filed at the U.S. Patent and Trademark Office (USPTO) in order to obtain a patent.
+● Application: The collection of documents that must be filed with the U.S. Patent and Trademark Office (USPTO) in order to obtain a patent.

-● Claims: The section of the patent application that defines the new and nonobvious part of the invention, and the part of the invention which can later be protected.
+● Claims: The section of the patent application that defines the new and nonobvious part of the invention and the part of the invention that can later be protected.

 ● Counterpart: A patent application before the USPTO concerning an invention that is already patented in another country.
 Typically, the same person files both patent applications.

-● Infringement: Making or selling a patented device without license from the patent owner.
+● Infringement: Making or selling a patented device without a license from the patent owner.

 ● Prior Art: The state of the industry before the patent was filed.
 Things that are considered prior art are not eligible for patent protection because they are not new.